-At its height in 1350 Mali was a confederation of 3 states, Mali, Memo and Wagadou and twelve garrisoned provinces.
+At its height in 1350 the Mali Empire was a confederation of three states, Mali, Memo and Wagadou and twelve garrisoned provinces.
 The emperor or mansa ruled over 400 cities, towns and villages of various ethnicities and controlled a population of approximately 20 million people from the capitol at Niani.
 The Malian Army numbered 100,000 men including 10,000 cavalry.
-During this time only the Mongol Empire exceed Mali in size.
+During this time only the Mongol Empire (China) exceed Mali in size.
 The mansa reserved the exclusive right to dispense justice and to tax both local and international trade.
 That trade was centered in three major cities, Timbuktu, Djenne and Gao.

 Mali’s power however was eventually weakened by palace intrigue that prevented an orderly succession of imperial power and by the desire of smaller states to break free of its rule to reap the benefits of the salt and gold trade.
 The first people to achieve independence from Mali were the Wolof who resided in what is now Senegal.
 They established the Jolof Empire around 1350.
 In 1430 the nomadic Tuareg seized Timbuktu; This conquest had enormous commercial and psychological consequents: a relatively small but united group had occupied the richest city in the Empire and one of the major sources of imperial wealth.